vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 ...
 ```

-Once completed, add the requried Supervisor Services to the Supervisor using the [steps provided in the documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-supervisor-services-and-workloads-8-0/deploying-supervisor-services-from-a-private-container-image-registry/install-and-use-the-supervisor-service.html).
+Once completed, add the required Supervisor Services to the Supervisor using the [steps provided in the documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-supervisor-services-and-workloads-8-0/deploying-supervisor-services-from-a-private-container-image-registry/install-and-use-the-supervisor-service.html).

 ## Install Contour and Harbor Supervisor Service to be used as Platform Registry

-Folow the directions to install COntour and Harbor as as Supervisor Service provided [here](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-supervisor-services-and-workloads-8-0/installing-and-configuring-harbor-and-contour.html).
+Follow the directions to install Contour and Harbor as Supervisor Service provided [here](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-supervisor-services-and-workloads-8-0/installing-and-configuring-harbor-and-contour.html).

 ### Harbor customization
-For an air-gapped install, we have to disable Trivy scanner from trying to update its database from the internet.
-To do so, we need to append the follwing section at the end of the sample `harbor-data-values.yml` file.
+For an air-gapped install, we have to disable the Trivy scanner from trying to update its database from the internet.
+To do so, we must append the following section at the end of the sample `harbor-data-values.yml` file.

 ```yaml
 # harbor-data-values.yml